angel-ibm/stro/README.md

 ![Gear](./images/gear.png "Gear")

-By the way: this schema can be generalized immediately to another use cases: think of **a drone looking for structural defects** in the surface of a bridge, or a **camera detecting imperfections in any textile fabric**...
+By the way: this schema can be generalized immediately to another use cases: think of **a drone looking for structural defects** in the surface of a bridge, or a **camera detecting imperfections** in  textile fabrics...